kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Peace cannot be kept by force.
-It can only be achieved by understanding. - Albert Einstein
+    ## Everything that irritates us about others can lead us to a better understanding of ourselves. - Carl Jung